Iboyitete, kidnapped Delta doctor, regains freedom – The Sun Nigeria

 NAGGMDP, an affiliate of the Nigeria Medical Association (NMA), had last Thursday declared an indefinite strike in protest against the abduction, and called for his release unconditionally.

-The parent body, NMA, was also warming up to join the strike on Monday June 8, 2020 before the victim was released.
+The NMA was also warming up to join the strike by today before the victim was released.

 Leave a Reply